Aaron-Bopp/TIM/10_Sources/Readwise/Tweets/tweets_It’s Funny How Sometimes....md

 ---
-created: 2021-11-09
+created: 2021-11-10
 aliases:
   - "It’s Funny How Sometimes..."
   - "It’s Funny How Sometimes... by @visakanv on Twitter"
+  - "@visakanv on Twitter"
 tags: node/source/tweets
 type:
   - tweets
 deliveredBy:
   - "readwise"
   - "twitter"
 ---
 # It’s Funny How Sometimes...